MERLIN (Methane Remote Sensing Lidar Mission)

 Payload CDR (Critical Design Review)

-Orbit definition: An important aspect in the mission design is the orbit selection.
+Orbit definition: An important aspect of mission design is orbit selection.
 For MERLIN, a near-polar SSO (Sun-Synchronous Orbit) with an orbit height of about 500 km, a LTAN (Local Time Ascending Node) of 06:00 or 18:00 hours (as shown in Figure 9) and a repeat cycle of about 28 days is foreseen.
 23)

 Due to a potential late LTAN choice, the satellite (platform and payload) must be designed to be compatible with both orbits at 06:00 and at 18:00 hours; this aspect is a main driver for satellite definition.
-Because of the low altitude of the mission, a large amount of fuel is dedicated to semi major axis maintenance.
-This propellant need highly depends on the solar activity.
-A large uncertainty exists in the prediction of the future solar activity.
+Because of the low altitude of the mission, a large amount of fuel is dedicated to semi-major axis maintenance.
+This propellant needs highly depends on solar activity.
+A large uncertainty exists in the prediction of future solar activity.
 Sizing and typical predictions are used for fuel budget estimation.